 - 3 drops cypress

-Use Caution When Working With Essential Oils and Inhalers
+Use Caution When Working With These

 Many oils have complementary and overlapping therapeutic properties.
 As you discover these properties, you can start to experiment with aromas.
 However, the safe use of essential oils in an inhaler or diffuser may not be safe as a topical treatment.
-Bergamot is generally safe in an inhaler but it can cause skin photosensitivity (sun sensitivity) if you use it in a body lotion, as mentioned above.
+Bergamot is generally safe in an inhaler, but it can cause skin photosensitivity (sun sensitivity) if you use it in a body lotion, as mentioned above.
 This is also true for lemon.

 The information on each essential oil in this list is for use in an inhaler only.
 Their use in topical treatments may require different vigilance.